Skip to Content

 On a federal level, the primary law is Title VII of the Civil Rights Act of 1964, which explicitly prohibits retaliation against employees who file discrimination claims or participate in law enforcement or government investigations.

 California's Labor Code Section 1102.5 prohibits retaliation against employees who report any violations of state or federal law, emphasizing a solid stance against retaliatory practices.
 These state laws not only reinforce federal mandates but can also introduce more stringent standards applicable to specific regional workforces.
-They offer comprehensive protection to employees across diverse industries and working environments.
+They offer comprehensive protection to employees across diverse industries and working environments, making them critical for mitigating the risks of workplace retaliation in San Diego's dynamic economic landscape.

 What Steps Can You Take If You're Facing Workplace Retaliation?

-If you believe you're a victim of workplace retaliation, there are several steps you can take to protect your rights and seek justice.
+If you believe you're a victim of workplace retaliation, there are several steps you can take to protect your rights & seek justice.

 Understanding your options is crucial for navigating this challenging situation: